Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Discussion

 \subsection{Compared with other autonomous grasping methods}

 Table~\ref{tab:autonomous_comprasion} provides a comparison between the existing autonomous prosthetic hand grasping methods \cite{sharif2020towards}, \cite{sharif2021end}, \cite{xu2025powered} and our method.
 In real-world applications, automatic grasping and releasing are both essential.
 However, none of the three other studies support release tasks, which are not feasible for real-world applications.
 The method reported in \cite{sharif2020towards} only works in simulation.
 Sharif et al. \cite{sharif2021end} put a camera on the table, which limits the workspace.
 Xu et al. \cite{xu2025powered} put a camera on the head, and the user needs to look at the object.
 This method restricts the user's head movement.
-Our method contains grasp and release tasks that are closer to real-world applications, and the user does not need to restrict their gaze to the object.
+Our method contains grasp and release tasks that are closer to real-world applications, and the user need not fixate on the object.